Is this program right for you?

 Our world-renowned faculty designed this program specifically to help meet the need for skilled teachers.
-For the third consecutive year, U.S. News & World Report ranked UW-Madison’s School of Education first among public institutions in its annual graduate school rankings.
+U.S. News & World Report consistently ranks UW-Madison’s School of Education among the top three public institutions in its annual graduate school rankings.
 If you are considering a career in teaching, there’s no better place to be than UW-Madison.

 What you Learn

 - Use theory and practice to create rigorous learning opportunities for students